top of page

 Sofia: Yes.

-Scott: In addition to the “too much plastic in landfills and in the ocean” problem.
+Scott: In addition to the “too much plastic in landfills and the ocean” problem.

 Plastic recycling

 Sofia: Yes.
 What goes into the making of a plastic product also determines the level of its recyclability at the end of its lifecycle.
-So those two kind of need to be discussed hand in hand.
-But when we look at the production side of all the types of plastics that you have out there, when it comes to single use plastics, you mostly use PET plastic and polystyrene.
-When you take your plastic bottle—now I… the one I bought the other day had, I think, four different kind of labels on its actual label, indicating four different kinds of plastics that go into this tiny object.
+So those two need to be discussed hand in hand.
+But when we look at the production side of all the types of plastics that you have out there, when it comes to single-use plastics, you primarily use PET plastic and polystyrene.
+When you take your plastic bottle—now I… the one I bought the other day had, I think, four different kinds of labels on its actual label, indicating four different types of plastics that go into this tiny object.

-And one is for the lid, one is for the label itself, one is for the body of the bottle.
-When all of these plastics happen in just one product, to be able to then recycle it, you will need to separate all of these elements because different kinds of plastics often do not melt properly and create a reusable kind of material.
+One is for the lid, one is for the label itself, and one is for the body of the bottle.
+When all of these plastics are present in just one product, you will need to separate all of these elements to be able to recycle it.
+Different kinds of plastics often do not melt properly and do not create a reusable material.

-And so separation of those components is one of the biggest challenges then facing the recycling process and therefore needs to happen at the source.
-And that kind of standardization would be one of the best innovations that the industry can come up with right now.
-And there are some elements of cooperation, especially between two of the major plastic producers in the world, which we won’t name because I don’t wanna get sued.
+So, separating those components is one of the biggest challenges facing the recycling process and, therefore, needs to happen at the source.
+And that kind of standardization would be one of the best innovations the industry can develop right now.
+And there are some elements of cooperation, especially between two of the significant plastic producers in the world, which we won’t name because I don’t wanna get sued.
 But we’re talking Coca-Cola and Pepsi.
-They are collaborating on, um, some things related to their plastic bottles, but at least one of them appears to perceive the plastic bottle as an integral part of their brand identity, and therefore would seem resistant to make any substantial changes that would threaten that uniqueness of the product.
+They are collaborating on, um, some things related to their plastic bottles, but at least one of them appears to perceive the plastic bottle as an integral part of their brand identity and, therefore, would seem resistant to making any substantial changes that would threaten the uniqueness of the product.

-So that’s the kind of challenges also that we’re facing.
-It’s not just a matter of material, it’s not just a matter of the economics of putting it all together.
-It’s also a matter of the public perception of what these bottles would look like, if they were all standardized.
+So, that’s the kind of challenge we’re facing.
+It’s not just a matter of material; it’s not just a matter of the economics of putting it all together.
+It’s also a matter of the public perception of what these bottles would look like if they were all standardized.

 Scott: What would they look like if they were all standardized?

 Sofia: You know, one of the things that they could do without is the label, for instance.
-And both of those two major producers have done bottles for the Asian markets where the brand name is inscribed in the plastic body of the bottle.
+Both of those two major producers have made bottles for the Asian markets, where the brand name is inscribed on the plastic body of the bottle.
 Therefore, you don’t need the label.
 One thing that people don’t know about labels is that the ink with which the label is printed does influence the ultimate recyclability of that label and that part of plastic, so sometimes the devil is in the details.

 Scott: Right, when you say that standardization can help us solve our plastic recycling problem, what are you talking about?
-Like what can we standardize exactly in order to make things better?
+Like what can we standardize exactly to make things better?

 What can we standardize to make plastic products more recyclable?

-Sofia: Well, the material in which the bottles are produced makes standardization better because once the bottles are collected, they can all be easily mixed in in a recycling facility.
-Because right now sorting out the different plastics that end up in facilities is one of the most challenging parts of the process, because they don’t mix.
+Sofia: Well, the material in which the bottles are produced makes standardization better because once they are collected, they can all be easily mixed in a recycling facility.
+Currently, sorting out the different plastics that end up in facilities is one of the most challenging parts of the process because they don’t mix.

 Scott: So if we standardize the type of plastic we use, that’s one way that we can help this problem.
 Is there anything else that we can standardize?

-Sofia: What I find fascinating about the plastic bottles standardization issue is that you already have a lot of these products coming in aluminum cans, which are 100% recyclable, are often a 100% recycled.
-So I don’t really see why plastic bottles persist.
+Sofia: What I find fascinating about the plastic bottle standardization issue is that many of these products already come in aluminium cans, which are 100% recyclable and often 100% recycled.
+So, I don’t really see why plastic bottles persist.

 Scott: Right.
-So with aluminum cans, if you’re buying, let’s say Diet Coke in aluminum cans, you’re only dealing with one type of metal that is regularly recyclable and don’t have to worry about all the different discrepancies between plastic you can recycle and what you can’t recycle and what shape and size… There’s a lot more uniformity, is that what you’re saying?
+So with aluminium cans, if you’re buying, let’s say, Diet Coke in aluminium cans, you’re only dealing with one type of metal that is regularly recyclable and don’t have to worry about all the different discrepancies between plastic you can recycle and what you can’t recycle and what shape and size… There’s a lot more uniformity.
+Is that what you’re saying?

 Scott: Plastic is everywhere.

-Sofia: But by and large, the actual body of the aluminum can is pretty easy to process.
-But aluminum is just a different kind of material altogether.
+Sofia: But by and large, the actual body of the aluminium can is pretty easy to process.
+However, aluminium is just a different kind of material altogether.
 Um…

 Scott: Oh my god.
 I have a delivery.